StarstationHaven/HourOfE/src/content/episode/chestnut-funeral-home.md

 [chestnutfh.com](http://chestnutfh.com/)

-For one hundred years or more, Chestnut Funeral Home, Inc., has been serving the Gainesville, Alachua County, and North Central Florida areas.
-They stand on the principal of Charles S. Chestnut, Sr.; who believed in the “Code of Good Funeral Practice”.
+For one hundred years or more, Chestnut Funeral Home, Inc., has served the Gainesville, Alachua County, and North Central Florida areas.
+They stand on the principle of Charles S. Chestnut, Sr., who believed in the “Code of Good Funeral Practice”.\
+\
+Originally aired on 107.9 FM WUAF FM, Lake City, Florida in 2024